tacianosilva/designtests/README.md

 This project contains experiments with design tests using DesignWizard API.
 This project contains scripts and programs for running design tests for a set of systems that use Hibernate/JPA and it been selected from github.

+### Version before the separation of the projects - DesignTests and DesignTestMiner

+v-0.8.9: Version that contains the classes with the Design Rules for hibernate and classes for GitHub Project Analysis.
+Classes related to github project analysis will be moved to the designtestminer project.
+Version before the separation of the projects.

 ### Continuos Integration with [Travis](https://travis-ci.org)

 [![Build Status](https://travis-ci.org/tacianosilva/designtests.svg)](https://travis-ci.org/tacianosilva/designtests)